 FIRST STEP: INTERNAL DISPUTE RESOLUTION (IDR)

-If your dispute is not resolved within 45 days from the time you first raised a complaint or dispute to the insurer you can lodge in the Financial Ombudsman Service Australia (see below).
+If your dispute is not resolved within 45 days from the time you first raised a complaint or dispute to the insurer you can lodge in the Australian Financial Complaints Authority (see below).

-An insurance company is required to be a member of an external dispute resolution scheme such as the Financial Ombudsman Service Australia (FOS).
-Check the FOS website www.fos.org.au or phone 1800 367 287 or 1800 FOS AUS to find out if the insurer is a member of the scheme.
+An insurance company is required to be a member of the external dispute resolution scheme, Australian Financial Complaints Authority (AFCA).
+Check the website www.afca.org.au or phone: 1800 931 678 to find out if the insurer is a member of the scheme.

 SUMMARY: GETTING OUT OF INSURANCE CLAIM LIMBO

 - After 14 days tell the insurer you have a dispute.

 - If not resolved 45 days from the date you complained, then you can lodge in AFCA.